Lyn Paul website gif. Lyn Paul website banner.

 Throughout the rest of the 1970s Lyn appeared regularly in concert and in cabaret, including a tour with Jack Jones (1975) and three Summer Seasons with Freddie Starr (1976.
 1977 and 1978).

-The 1980s saw Lyn riding the vicissitudes of fortune (and making numerous appearances in the UK's tabloid press) - a short-lived and unhappy marriage, a robbery at her home and two car break-ins, a cancer scare and an abortion.
+The 1980s saw Lyn riding the vicissitudes of fortune (and making numerous appearances in the UK's tabloid press) - a short-lived and unhappy marriage, a robbery at her home and two car break-ins as well as a cancer scare.
 Having battled through some tough times, Lyn describes herself as a survivor: "My life is a very strange life" she told Stewart Knowles from the TV Times, "It goes up and I have terrific highs.
 Then it comes down and the whole world collapses around me.
 I have career problems, money problems, personal problems, just about everything."

 The '80s end more happily than they had begun, with a successful second marriage to Alan Young and a baby son called Ryan, whom Lyn adores.